 - Swollen abdomen

 - Breathing difficulties

 - Sudden death

 Polyomavirus is commonly caused by direct contact with other infected birds.
 This could be through feces, dander, air, nest boxes, feather dust, and incubators.
-Sadly, there’s no known treatment.
+There’s no known treatment.

 Psittacine Beak and Feather Disease